-The Company's family of products features a patented signal processing technology used in the design of "active" cables and specialty interconnects which enable longer, thinner and lighter interconnects for VR, AR, in data centers, and for consumer connectivity products.
-The Company holds approximately 55 patents relating to its products.
+The Company's family of products features a patented signal processing technology used in the design of active cables and specialty interconnects which enable longer, thinner and lighter interconnects in data centers, VR, AR, and other connectivity products.
+The Company holds approximately 55 U.S. issued patents relating to its products.